jhpyle/docassemble/_docs/fields.md

 The "combobox" selector allows users to choose a selection from a list or enter a value of their own.

+## <a name="ajax"></a>Combobox that fetches choices from the server

+`input type: ajax` looks like a [`combobox`], but retrieves its choices from the server using [Ajax], based on what the user types.
+It is useful when the number of possible values is too large to send to the browser all at once.

+To use `input type: ajax`, you also need to supply an `action` specifier.
+The browser will use the [JavaScript] function [`url_action_call()`] to call the given action.
+In return, it expects a [JSON] list of items.

+{% include side-by-side.html demo="fields-ajax" %}

+The [`code`] block that carries out the `action` should always begin with `set_save_status('ignore')`.
+If you leave this out, then a step will be added to the interview each time the results are fetched.
+The [`code`] block should always end with a call [`json_response()`].

+The data that you pass to [`json_response()`] can be in one of three
+forms:

+1. A list of pieces of text;
+2. A dictionary in which the keys are the underlying values (what the variable will be set to) and the values are labels (what the user sees and types); or
+3. A list of lists, where the first item in each sub-list is the underlying value and the second item is the label.

+In order to avoid sending too many requests to the system, the requests are throttled so that they happen no more than once every two seconds.

+The list will not start showing results until the user types at least four characters.
+If you want to use a different number of characters as the minimum, set `trigger at`.
+For example:

+{% highlight yaml %}
+question: |
+  What is your favorite word?
+fields:
+  - Word: favorite_word
+    input type: ajax
+    action: wordlist
+    trigger at: 3
+{% endhighlight %}

 ## <a name="radio"></a>Radio buttons